 NOTE: Maine classifies all areas below the highest annual tide elevation, including rocky shores, sand beaches, mud flats, and salt marshes, as "Coastal Wetlands."
 In order to facilitate problem solving on this website, Coastal Wetland types have been grouped into three categories: Beaches & Dunes; Bluffs & Rocky Shores; and Coastal Wetlands.

-A checklist has been developed to help you identify and rank beach and dune hazards, using the maps and other resources in this guide and by conducting a field inventory of your property.
+Checklist to ID coastal hazards on your property A checklist has been developed to help you identify and rank beach and dune hazards, using the maps and other resources in this guide and by conducting a field inventory of your property.

 My beach is eroding.
 What can I do?